AICoE/manage-dependencies-tutorial/docs/start-notebook-and-manage-dependencies.md

 You can use this extension for each of your notebook to guarantee they have the correct dependencies.
 This extension is able to add/remove dependencies, lock them and store them in the notebook metadata.
 In this way all the dependencies information required to repeat the environment are shipped with the notebook.

-In particular, in the notebook metadata you will find:
+In particular, the following notebook metadata is created for you, when you use Thoth's dependency management tool:

 - `requirements (Pipfile)`;